 Jayson Atienza is a Filipino-American artist based in Shanghai.
-He’s known for his instantly recognizable signature painting style, which he originally developed by combining watercolor and ink.
+He’s known for his instantly recognisable signature painting style, which he originally developed by combining watercolour and ink.
 With a background in advertising, Jayson has worked with numerous well-known multinational brands.

 At heart, though, Jayson Atienza is an artist.
 In his series, The Language of Art, Jayson takes a closer look at the signature style he developed while a student.
 The collection explores Jayson’s detailed work, each piece in the series a magnified deconstruction of a particular square inch from a past work.

 These abstract pieces are delivered in fresh, colour-saturated acrylic, and articulate the small decisions in Jayson’s process that form his unique style.
 And it’s this same technique that he has used to create a set of portraits of famous people.
 CNCREATE recently caught up with Jayson, and asked him about the inspiration behind the series of portraits he’s done of some of the most recognisable faces in the world.

 Q: How did you start doing your own style of artwork?